 The problem with fast-growing trees is that their wood is notoriously brittle and weak.
-Trees that have softer wood tend to grow crotches with close angles and forks that can be damaged by time, strong winds, and the added weight of ice or snow.
-In addition, they are more susceptible to diseases such as canker, and because they grow fast, their root system tends to be shallow.
+Trees with softer wood grow crotches with close angles and forks that can be damaged by time, strong winds, and the added weight of ice or snow.
+In addition, they are more susceptible to diseases such as cancer, and because they grow fast, their root system tends to be shallow.
 These fast-growers increase the risk of heavy limbs falling and the tree itself toppling over suddenly.What Are Common Causes of Injuries Due to a Limb or Tree Falling?

 Trees can weigh anywhere from 1,000 to two million pounds, according to GardenTabs.
-This means that even a falling limb has the ability to cause traumatic injuries to someone on the ground.
+This means that even a falling limb can cause traumatic injuries to someone on the ground.
 Some of the dangers of a falling limb or tree and their results include:

-- Injuries from a heavy limb that lands on a person depend on its size and weight.
-However, trauma can be life-threatening and include traumatic brain injuries, bone fractures, spinal cord damage and more.
+- Injuries from a heavy limb that lands on a person depending on size and weight.
+However, trauma can be life-threatening, including brain injuries, bone fractures, spinal cord damage, and more.

 - Electrocution or shock can occur if a branch or tree falls and drags down a power line.

-- Tree roots cause upheavals in sidewalks and other areas that present a trip hazard that can result in a variety of injuries, such as facial trauma and broken bones.
+- Tree roots cause upheavals in sidewalks and other areas that present a trip hazard that can result in various injuries, such as facial trauma and broken bones.

 - Overgrown trees and other foliage can obstruct a driver's view, especially in intersections.
 An obstructed view at an intersection can cause a traffic collision or accident involving a pedestrian, motorcycle rider, or bicyclist.